luxonis/depthai-hardware/docs/source/pages/rvc/rvc4.rst

 RVC4 Timeline
 *************

 RVC4 is currently in the development phase.
 Our current plan is to release RVC4-based devices in Q2 2024.
-We will also be releasing more information / test results as we progress.

 RVC4 Computer vision engine
 ***************************